-At Key Stage 3 (Years 7&8) all pupils study; English, Mathematics, Science, French, Geography, German, History, Religious Education, Technology, Information and Computing, Art, Music, Dance, Drama, Physical Education, Learning to Learn, Citizenship and Living Education (Personal, Social, Health Education).
+In Year 7 all pupils study; English, Reading, Mathematics, Science, French, Geography, German, History, Religious Education, Technology, Information and Computing, Art, Music, Dance/Drama, Physical Education, Character for Life, Citizenship and Living Education (Personal, Social, Health Education).

-At Key Stage 4 all pupils continue to study English (Language and Literature), Mathematics, Science (either Combined Science or Separate Sciences), Religious Education, Physical Education (non-exam course), Citizenship and Living Education (PSHE).
-In Years 10 and 11 they must also study one of the following; History, Geography, Computing and a Modern Foreign Language.
-In Year 9 they must continue to study a Modern Foreign Language and either History or Geography.
+In Years 10 and 11 all pupils continue to study English (Language and Literature), Mathematics, Science (either Combined Science or Separate Sciences), Religious Education, Physical Education (non-exam course), Citizenship and Living Education (PSHE).

 - Computer Science

 - Physical Education

 Parents have the legal right to withdraw their children from Religious Education or collective worship.
 The Governing Body would be surprised and disappointed if any parent who had accepted a place in this Voluntary Aided Church of England High School were to do so.
 Any parent who does wish to exercise that right should contact the Headteacher.